-Plant health legislation provides for approved traders to gain Forestry Commission and HMRC clearance at inland inspection premises instead of at a point of entry.
+Plant health legislation lets approved traders get Forestry Commission and HMRC clearance at inland inspection premises instead of at a point of entry.

 In the absence of fumigant gas-checking facilities supported by trained operators for containerised material, the inspector is likely to insist that containers be devanned at your risk and cost.

-- eligible sites must conform to HMRC’s definition of ‘temporary storage area’ – there will be a cost associated with becoming approved as a ‘temporary storage area’, and you should discuss the implications of this directly with HMRC
+- eligible sites must conform to HMRC’s definition of ‘temporary storage area’ – HMRC charge a fee for a site to become approved as a ‘temporary storage area’

-- eligible sites must meet our plant health requirements
+- eligible sites must meet Forestry Commission plant health requirements

-- approved places of inspection will be subject to an annual review by us
+- approved places of inspection will be subject to an annual review by the Forestry Commission

 Documentary, identity and plant health checks